lgladson/PUI2016_lag552/HW3_lag552/README.md

 ##Summary:
 For this assignment, I created distributions of 100 sample means of different sizes for five different types of distributions.
 I could see the Central Limit Theorem at play, since my plots showed the larger the sample size, the closer the sample mean was to the true population mean.
 I also saw how these plots approximated normal distributions.
-Please note, when I tried to add in captions right into the plots, they would render differently with each run for some reason, so instead I added markdowns beneath each plot with the caption description about the CLT>
+Please note, when I tried to add in captions right into the plots, they would render differently with each run for some reason, so instead I added markdowns beneath each plot with the caption description about the CLT.

 #Assignment 2